NUMde/compass-num-conformance-checker/docs/README.md

 ./gradlew clean compass-conformance-server:bootRun -Dspring.profile.active=h2
 ```

 This will start the application under the base URL `http://localhost:8080/fhir`.
-Note that start up will take a few minutes as various FHIR artifacts must be installed and loaded into the database.
-If the server also loads one or more large terminologies like SNOMED CT or LOINC (see below for details), the start-up and load process will take significantly longer, and running the server with H2 will require several GB of free memory.

-### Running tests

 The tests can be run using the following command (in the root directory)